VictorPersson/personal-website/README.md

 # Personal website - Victor Persson
 Built using SASS, SCSS and JavaScript
  #### NOTE: This GitHub repository is uploaded by a developer for developers.
-The idea is to showcase my workflow, file structure and tools I use when coding.
-Therfore there will be no finalized or minimized .css file, hence all the SCSS and SASS files.
+The idea is to showcase my workflow, file structure and tools I use when developing websites.
+Therfore, there will be no finalized or minimized .css file, hence all the SCSS and SASS files.
  ---
 #### How to open in "dev mode":
 <ol>